marcelocra/useful-stuff/new-system-install-commons/README.md

-# `docker-commons`
+# New systems install commons

-All common setup that I do for my Docker images.
-Also work for new Debian/Ubuntu based machines.
+All common setup that I do for my new system installations.
+Right now, it is only for Debian/Ubuntu (and related) distros, but should work fine for Docker containers that are based on them too.

+Usually I just copy/paste things around, but I always miss something and can never figure out where I had it, so now I won't waste time finding stuff anymore.

 ## How to use